Rastafin/Rastafin/README.md

 Here are some of the skills I have developed through my programming projects and coursework:

-:pushpin: Object-oriented programming in C#
+:pushpin: Object-oriented programming and unit testing in C#

 :pushpin: Web development using CSS, HTML, and PHP